*Some client details have been changed to protect privacy

 My Role

-Led proof of concept design in building a Salesforce instance to streamline and modernize the auto insurance process.
+1️⃣ Led end-to-end design in building the new experience to streamline the auto insurance claim intake process and the cancellation process.

 Results